General no-go theorem for entanglement extraction: Entanglement extraction with simple-generated interactions

 It follows from the previous section that if the interaction $\UB1$ takes place last, then the targets A and B always end up in a separable space.
 Hence, A and B can only get entangled if the coupling between B and S, given by the unitary $\UB1$, takes place before at least one of A's couplings.

-When target B is coupled to the source first and then follow the two couplings of A, the product of the two couplings $\UA1\UA2$ must not yield an entanglement-breaking channel from the field to target A, otherwise A and B would once again end up in a separable state.
+When target B is coupled to the source first followed by the two couplings of A, the product of the two couplings $\UA1\UA2$ must not yield an entanglement breaking channel from the field to target A, otherwise A and B would once again end up in a separable state.
 In order for this not to occur it is necessary that the two observables $\XA1$ and $\XA2$ do not commute.

 To see this, suppose instead that \mbox{$\comm{\XA1}{\XA2}=0$}.
 Then, the two observables $\XA1$ and $\XA2$ can be simultaneously diagonalized as

 Therefore the product $\UA1\UA2$ of the unitaries governing the interactions between A and S can be expressed as